Common signing patterns

 Pattern 2: Challenge-Response Flow (Everything Else)

-Used for all other secured operations: vault creation, transaction signing, credential approval/deactivation, and any future secured endpoints.
+Used for all other secured operations: wallet creation, transaction signing, credential approval/deactivation, and any future secured endpoints.

 Universal Request Structure